Swainsboro Technical College: Merger with Southeastern Technical College

-On September 2008, the Board to the TCSG voted to consolidate 13 of its technical colleges into six to save $3.5 million on its annual budget, with Swainsboro Tech merging with Southeastern by July 2009, although this decision was met with concern from local leaders in Swainsboro and Emanuel County, believing that the same amount of money could be saved by other means.
+In September 2008, the Board to the TCSG voted to consolidate 13 of its technical colleges into six to save $3.5 million on its annual budget, with Swainsboro Tech merging with Southeastern by July 2009, although this decision was met with concern from local leaders in Swainsboro and Emanuel County, believing that the same amount of money could be saved by other means.

 The Technical College System of Georgia's board voted during its November meeting to reconsider the merger until its December meeting.
 State representative Butch Parrish from the Swainsboro area spoke to the state board regarding his opposition to the merger.
 One other state board member echoed his concern at the state level.
 Another board member made a motion to reconsider the merger until the December board meeting.
 The state board approved the motion with one dissent.

-The Boards of Directors of Southeastern Technical College and Swainsboro Technical College held a joint meeting on January 22, 2009 to discuss the merger between the two colleges.
+The Boards of Directors of Southeastern Technical College and Swainsboro Technical College held a joint meeting on January 22, 2009, to discuss the merger between the two colleges.
 The boards voted unanimously to retain the name 'Southeastern Technical College.'